 I am hugely concerned at the amount of handling my goods have received due to this elongated transport route and extra warehouses included to store goods that have now been frozen.
 I am now also frozen in my new life as I can neither apply for very important visas nor make a decent application for work as all the papers to verify my education and abilities are stored and held as blackmail.
 This is the personal aspect to my story.

 Back to the practical: I have no interest in being part of a bungle between two companies, and I feel that 4 months is quite long enough to await my own things.
 I would like to know my rights in this matter, and if I can organise another company to collect my goods and deliver them to me from the UK.
-The UK side has informed me I am perfectly okay to collect my goods at no extra charge to me, and with research it seems I can find an alternative load for approx £500 = $1500au.
+The UK side has informed me I am perfectly okay to collect my goods at no extra charge to me, and with research it seems I can find an alternative load for approx £500 = $1500 au.

 Am I inside of my rights to order an alternative load and invoice The Au company (Australasian Relocations) and expect reimbursement?
 I understand there is the chance that Australasian Relocations have gone bankrupt and in this case I can expect nothing, but if this were the case, then I could not expect my goods to be delivered at all, so perhaps it is a chance I have to take.

 Please understand, we are newly married and most of our minimal finances have gone towards me moving here with my dog (3000 au alone!) so to pay an additional $1500 on a move that originally cost me $1250 is not an easy task and I most certainly would be looking for reimbursement.

 Another Strange point to have emerged is that the UK side said that if I paid the Au bill then they would certainly send my goods on immediately, but that bill is £1295 for 3 cubic metres and again I tell you I paid only $1250 for my load.
 How this works I have no idea, but is perhaps another piece to a puzzle?
 I have asked both the UK and the AU side to release my contact details to anyone in the same position so that we can perhaps team up and get a load together or something, but have heard nothing back.

 I am incredibly keen to have word or receive news of this matter, If this is something you have heard of already, or if you have you had anyone else contact you in the same boat as me (figuratively speaking).
 I have been up early and to bed late to call the au team with no result.
 Frankly, getting married and moving to the other side of the world is stressful enough without needing to take on the stress of a failing company and their inability to pay their bills and fulfill their contracts."
 In the end I received my shipment at the end of 5 months!